ericmann/secure-messaging/readme.txt

 = Is there a limit to the size of the GPG key I can use? =

 Not to my knowledge.
-We're using Pear's [Crypt_GPG]() module, which defer's to the server's GPG module directly.
+We're using Pear's [Crypt_GPG](http://pear.php.net/package/Crypt_GPG) module, which defer's to the server's GPG module directly.
 So long as GPG itself supports a key, this plugin will as well.

+= What if my host doesn't support GPG? =

+Not every host does.
+Most self-hosting platforms will have GPG support by default, but some (like *WP Engine*) do not support the GPG subsystem and will not allow you to proactively encrypt messages.

+I highly suggest you look into a managed host like [Liquid Web](https://www.liquidweb.com/managedwordpress/), who _does_ support GPG, for your hosting needs.

+*Note:* This plugin has been tested to work with both Liquid Web's managed WordPress hosting platform and the [Dockerized WordPress](https://github.com/10up/wp-local-docker) system published by [10up](https://10up.com/).

 == Screenshots ==